neocode-it/frappe_betterprint/README.md

+> [!WARNING]
+> This project is still in development so expect breaking changes!

 # Frappe Betterprint

-### THIS APP IS NOT PRODUCTION-READY YET.
-FINAL ALPHA WILL BE IN THE WEEK OF 14th APRIL.
-STAY TUNED.

 Frappe app with advanced print functions, mainly focused on improving custom Jinja print formats.